aspose-ocr/Aspose.OCR-Documentation/net/getting-started/system-requirements/_index.md

 {{% alert color="primary" %}}
 Microsoft Visual Studio 2022 [does not support](https://docs.microsoft.com/en-us/visualstudio/releases/2022/compatibility#-visual-studio-2022-support-for-net-development) .NET Core 2.0.
 {{% /alert %}}

+## x86 platform support

+Aspose.OCR library can work on both x86 and x64 platforms.
+However, for maximum stability and performance, it is highly recommended to build OCR apps for x64 platforms only.

+OCR on x86 platforms is always run in a single thread, even you [explicitly specify](/ocr/net/multithreading/) multiple threads.

+{{% alert color="primary" %}}
+Microsoft Visual Studio may not handle upgrades from x86 to x64 versions of the library correctly.
+To ensure a smooth transition to x64, we recommend creating a new project from scratch or removing and re-adding the Aspose.OCR NuGet package.
+{{% /alert %}}

 ## External dependencies